Emirates Trip. Day 8: Dubai

 A coffee or tea and croissant was served for each ticket as the complimentary meal

 The checking time for Rose Garden Apartment was at 3 pm.
-Still have some time to leisure with, so we visited the Jumeirah mosque.
-Unfortunately, the mosque was locked and even I couldn't used the loo.
-And then we searched for Burj Al Arab, of course after I'm done with my business at the petrol station.
-It was around 15 km from the mosque and the Wild Wadi Water park just next to the Burj.
+Still having some time for leisure, we visited the Jumeirah mosque.
+Unfortunately, the mosque was locked and even I couldn't use the loo.
+And then we searched for Burj Al Arab, of course, after I was done with my business at the petrol station.
+It was around 15 km from the mosque and the Wild Wadi Water Park was just next to the Burj.
 I drove around the water park looking for the best spot to get a good picture snap.
 I didn't check on the internet that there was actually a public beach, which was quite near.
 So then, another reason to visit Dubai in the future.

-This was the nearest that we can get...
+This is the nearest that we can get...

 We did the Mleiha dune bashing while we were in Sharjah.
 Yet still not enough, so we had another desert safari trip but this time in the evening.
-The trip included BBQ dinner at a traditional Bedouin camp in Al Awir region.
-After check-in to the apartment, a 4WD picked we up at around 3.30 pm and stopped for ATV quad bike riding.
+The trip included a BBQ dinner at a traditional Bedouin camp in the Al Awir region.
+After checking in to the apartment, a 4WD picked us up at around 3.30 pm and stopped for ATV quad bike riding.
 We had fun riding on the bike, three of us, but it was quite difficult to maneuver at first.

 See videos below to feel the thrill... :-P